jgagne/typography-2-fa-17/02-semantic-content.md

 `30 minutes`

-1. Author, view, and save a simple `Hello, world!` example in PS, SVG, MD, and HTML and CSS
+1. Author, view, and save a simple `Hello, World!` example in PS, SVG, MD, and HTML and CSS
 2. Save `.ps` as `.eps` and open within Illustrator and inspect each text node
  - PostScript is still the underlying language behind Illustrator.
 We just set type by hand using a text editor instead of Illustrator or InDesign
 3. Print out typeset